Skip to main content

 The peak at the highest m/z (ignoring the small isotope peaks above it) corresponds to the whole molecule with a single electron removed.
 Its m/z equals the molecular mass (in u).
 For an unknown C3H8O, M+ appears at m/z = 60.

-What is 2.
+What are 2.
 Isotope peaks?

 Show answer